Tax Courses Approved by the Internal Revenue Service

 Ten Facts about the Child Tax Credit

 The Child Tax Credit is an important tax credit that may be worth as much as $1,000 per qualifying child depending upon your income.
 There are 10 important facts from the IRS about this credit and how it may benefit your family.
+Under the Tax Cuts and Jobs Act this will be increased to $2,000.
 Visit our Blog for more information.

 Our Mission Statement